 Do You Have Temporomandibular Disorder?

-If so my TMD assessment includes the examination of
+TMD assessment might include the examination of

 - Musculoskeletal systems, Craniomandibular and vertebral areas & posture